sargue/mailgun/README.md

 ## Contributing

-All contribution is welcome.
+All contributions are welcome.
 Use the issues section to send feature requests.
 Pull requests are also welcome, just try to stick with the overall code style and provide some tests if possible.